How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 Before you dive in, you have to prep the floor first.
 If you don't, all the scratches on laminate floors will look even worse.

 Start by sweeping the floor and mopping up all the dirt and debris.
 You need to ensure that the floor is as clean as possible by the time you begin your DIY repair operation.
-This is because dirt and debris can dig into the lamination as you move around, worsening the scratches.
+This is because dirt and debris can dig into the laminate as you walk around, worsening the scratches.

 Sweep the floor with the best broom for laminate floor that you can find (something soft-bristled).
 If you use a vacuum cleaner, ensure its motorized brush roll is off, or the suction hose is attached to a wood floor-cleaning accessory.

 Wet mop the floor next with a mild laminate floor cleaning mixture and a best mop for laminate floors.
-After you have finished mopping the entire floor, go through the place again with a dry mop and clean up all the moisture.
-If you don’t dry mop afterward, water stains can form from the excess moisture.
+After you have finished mopping the entire floor, go over it again with a dry mop and clean up all the moisture.
+If you don't dry mop afterward, water stains can form from the excess moisture.

 Match the Floor Color

 Though most laminate floorboards will come imprinted with wood patterning, they will differ in coloration.
-Some are darker, some are lighter, et cetera.
-So, do a brief inspection of the floor first.
-Then, try to buy tools and materials that match the floor’s color and tone as much as possible.
+Some are darker, some are lighter, etc. So, do a brief inspection of the floor first.
+Then, try to buy tools and materials that match the floor's color and tone as much as possible.

 If you accidentally pick the wrong tools that are too dark or too light, they will only highlight the damages on the floor rather than mask them.